-Society of Health and Physical Educators (SHAPE) (www.shapeamerica.org/)
+National Association for Sports and Physical Education (NASPE) (www.aahperd.org/naspe)

-The following content standards listed by the Society of Health and Physical Educators SHAPE are addressed throughout this course.
+The following content standards listed by the National Association for Sports and Physical Education NASPE are addressed throughout this course.
 Specific standards are identified with various assignments presented in the course materials.

-SHAPE appointed the Outcomes Committee to answer the question, "What should students know and be able to do?"
+NASPE appointed the Outcomes Committee to answer the question, "What should students know and be able to do?"
 The Outcomes Project culminated in the development of a definition of the physically educated person.
 This definition included five major focus areas:

-- Has learned skills necessary to perform a variety of physical activities - Is physically fit - Does participate regularly in physical activity - Knows the implications of and the benefits from involvement in physical activities - Values physical activity and its contribution to a healthful lifestyle best that they can be through planned physical activities.
-In the area of social development, the framework advocates "students develop appropriate social behaviors by working independently and with others during planned activities.
+- Has learned skills necessary to perform a variety of physical activities - Is physically fit - Does participate regularly in physical activity - Knows the implications of and the benefits from involvement in physical activities - Values physical activity and its contribution to a healthful lifestyle